Pyry Hannola

-Pyry Petteri Hannola (born 21 October 2001) is a Finnish soccer player who plays as a midfielder for Finnish club SJK.
+Pyry Petteri Hannola (born 21 October 2001) is a Finnish professional footballer who plays as a midfielder for Eliteserien club Haugesund.

 Club career

 RoPS

 Hannola signed his first contract with RoPS in October 2016, 13 days before his 15th birthday.
 He made his debut in the 2017 Finnish Cup in January 2017.
 He scored his first senior goal in the same competition, the second of a 9–0 victory over Oulun Palloseura.
 He made his league debut in April 2017, coming on as a 90th minute substitute for Saku Ylätupa in a 3–1 victory over PS Kemi.

 Midtjylland

 In early 2017, it was announced that Hannola would be joining Danish Superliga side FC Midtjylland in the summer.
-He signed a new three year deal with FC Midtjylland in June 2018.
+He signed a new three year deal with FC Midtjylland in June 2018, and was assigned to the club's academy squad.

-SJK
+HJK and SJK

-After playing the 2021 season for SJK on loan, on 5 April 2022 Hannola returned to the club on a permanent basis with a long-term contract.
+After playing the 2021 season for SJK Seinäjoki on loan from HJK Helsinki, on 5 April 2022 Hannola returned to the club on a permanent basis with a long-term contract, for an undisclosed fee, reported to be €80,000.
+On 3 August 2024, his deal with SJK was extended until the end of 2026.